-This year is the year of hard work and house renovations and our first project was the en suite.
-When we moved in we were over joyed to have an en suite with a bath and although not decorated to our taste, there wasn’t anything particularly wrong with it and it remained that way for three years.
+This year is the year of hard work and house renovations and our first project is the en suite.
+When we moved in to our new house in Chester we were over joyed to have an en suite with a bath and although not decorated to our taste, there wasn’t anything particularly wrong with it and it remained that way for three years.
+But now it is time to put our stamp on it and start the bathroom makeover.

-However, just before Christmas a pipe started to leak under the sink, which wouldn’t have been to much of a problem if it wasn’t for the carpeted floor.
-As you can imagine a soaking wet carpet in a bathroom only leads to what can be described as the bog of eternal stench and with only a couple of weeks before our Christmas guests came to join us, we had to rip up the carpet and admit we had an out of use bathroom.
-Not ideal, not ideal at all, especially when this meant we only had a shower in the house with two boys who love to get dirty but are, apparently,afraid of showers!
-Go figure.
+The reason we are starting this now and not waiting the extra year as planned is because just before Christmas a pipe started to leak under the bathroom sink, which wouldn’t have been to much of a problem if it wasn’t for the carpeted floor.
+As you can imagine a soaking wet carpet in a bathroom only leads to what can be described as the bog of eternal stench and with only a couple of weeks before our guests came to join us for Christmas, we had to rip up the carpet and admit we had an out of use bathroom.
+Not ideal, not ideal at all, especially when this meant we only had a shower in the house with two boys who love to get dirty but are, apparently, afraid of showers!

 We opted for floor to ceiling tiles, definitely no carpet, all in the same creamy, brown shades.
 We originally found some we liked in B&Q but on a trip to Wickes to pick a kitchen there were some near identical tiles on offer in the entrance.
 The offer was so amazing that we ended up buying these ones there and then.